galenmckinley/galenmckinley.github.io/group.md

 ### ABBY SHAUM
 ![Photo of Abby Shaum]({{site.baseurl}}/assets/img/AbbyShaum.jpg){:height="30%" width="30%"}

-Abby is a PhD student in the McKinley group, starting in Fall 2025.
+Abby is a second-year PhD student in the McKinley group.
 Prior to starting graduate school, Abby worked for 2 years as a staff associate in the group assisting with various research projects and improving code for reproducibility and public accessibility.
 She received her BA in Physics with a minor in Astronomy from NYU in 2020, and worked previously on astronomical spectrometer software used to discover exoplanets.

 ### COLETTE KELLY